digitalnomadstudio/Agency-For-Middleman/README.md

 # Start Bootstrap Agency for [Middleman](https://middlemanapp.com)
-This conversion of Start Bootstrap Agency is as close to the original as possible, as far as the layout and function is concerned.
+As far as the layout and function is concerned, this conversion of Start Bootstrap Agency is as close to the original as possible.
 The changes I made:
  * Extended the intro background image so that it occupies more screen real estate on larger displays (no dead "white space" between sections)
- * Rotating, configurable intro text (via [banner.js](source/js/banner.js))
+ * Rotating, configurable intro text (via [banner.js](source/js/banner.js)) -- reverting to the original is a simple matter of commenting/uncommenting a couple of lines in [partials/_header.erb](source/partials/_header.erb)

 Sections are broken down in to partials (as is the customary way with Middleman, Jekyll, Pelican and [*insert favorite staticgen tool here*]).
 Several sections are configurable in `data`: